rlucas11/panelCodeR/README.md

 - `stateCors` specifies whether to include correlations between state components in the same wave (in bivariate models).
 - `residCors` specifies whether to include correlations between the residuals from a specific indicator at a specific wave with the residuals for the same indicator at other waves.
 - `residVar` specifies whether to constraint the residuals for specific indicators to be the same across waves
 - `slope` specifies how to set loadings for models that include a latent slope.
 Can be "none" (the default), "linear", "centered", or "basis".
+The "linear" option is required when using the ALT or LGM-SC models.
   - Linear sets the first loading to 0 and increments by 1.
   - Centered finds the midpoint of the waves and centers loadings around this.
   - Basis sets the first wave to 0 and the last wave to 1 and then freely estimates the loading for all other waves.
 - `limits` specifies whether to restrict variances to be greater than zero and correlations to be between -1 and 1.
 This is sometimes needed to prevent inadmissible solutions when a variance component is very small or zero.
-This is not currently implemented perfectly unless stationarity is imposed, but will be fixed in a future version.
+This is not currently implemented perfectly, but will be fixed in a future version.
+There may also be a bug that emerges only when using Mplus and constraining state variance to be equal (I am investigating).
 - `stationarity` specifies whether to impose stationarity.
 This can be set to "paths" (the default), "full", or "none".
 In the STARTS and derivatives, full stationarity can be achieved by setting autoregressive paths, cross-lagged paths, and variance of the autoregressive processes to be equal across waves.
 The "full" setting does this.
-As discussed by Andersen (2022), however, stationarity can also be achieved without constraining the variances of the autoregressive processes.
 If set to "paths" only the autoregressive paths and cross-lagged paths are set to be equal across waves.
 - `constrainState` specifies whether to constrain state variances to be equal across waves.
 This is required for stationarity, and may also be required in the STARTS model when full stationarity is not imposed.
 - `mplusAnalysis` specifies the ANALYSIS command to use for mplus if different from the default.
 - `mplusOutput` specifies the OUTPUT command to use for mplus if different from the default.